 In 1912, producer Winthrop Ames built the littlest theater on Broadway and called it, appropriately, the Little Theatre.
 At first the theatre had a mere 299 seats,...

-The Hudson Theatre was built in 1903 by the producer Henry B. Harris, and the inaugural production was Hubert Henry Davies’ Cousin Kate starring Ethel Barrymore.
-In...
+The Hudson Theatre was built in 1903 by the producer Henry B. Harris, The inaugural production at this theatre was Hubert Henry Davies’ Cousin Kate starring Ethel B...

 To get a sense of the evolution of the Broadway musical in the 20th century, one need only to look at the list of past tenants at the Imperial Theatre, which first ...